Child Life and Therapeutic Recreation Infant Playroom

 - Lactation Rooms: We have two comfortable lactation rooms by the parent lounge equipped with a breast pump.
 If you prefer to pump at bedside, that can be accommodated too.
 Check out a pump from the “parking lot” on the unit.

-- Complimentary Meal Service: Moms who are providing breast milk are offered their choice of a complimentary lunch or dinner.
+- Complimentary Meal Service: At the Baltimore location, moms who are providing breast milk are offered their choice of a complimentary breakfast, lunch or dinner.
 Ask your nurse to call the diet office for menus.

 - Breast Pumps: Sign up for the MWPH breast pump loaner program or talk to your case manager about obtaining a pump from your insurance provider.